Product sheet

 Contact our team

-Mechanical turning is a CNC machining or traditional machining technique that allows the design and manufacture of precision mechanical parts by removing material through the rotation of the material and the action of a cutting tool.
+Bar turning is a CNC machining or traditional machining technique used to design and manufacture high-precision mechanical parts by removing material through the rotation of the material and the action of a cutting tool.

-Bar turning is used in a wide variety of fields and on many materials (steel, stainless steel, aluminum, etc.).
-Turning allows the creation of specific parts used in cutting-edge sectors such as aeronautics, medical, nuclear, etc.
+Turning is used in a wide variety of fields and on many materials (steel, stainless steel, aluminium, etc.).
+Turning is used in creating various specific parts for cutting-edge sectors such as aeronautics, medical, nuclear, etc.

-Today, companies specializing in precision bar turning such as LGC use numerical control machines.
-These new CNC turning machines are controlled by a program and controlled by an operator, they facilitate the realization of micro turning.
+Today, companies that specialise in precision bar turning such as LGC use numerical control machines.
+These new CNC turning machines are controlled by a computer programme and an operator, which makes micro-turning easier.

-Precision turning is an advanced machining process that consists in giving a precise shape to parts by removing material.
+Precision turning is a highly advanced machining process that consists in giving a precise shape to a part by removing material.

-This process at the heart of our industry has undergone constant evolution since its appearance in the 18th century.
-Nowadays, it has evolved towards modern bar turning thanks to the arrival of increasingly efficient and precise CNC machine tools.
+This process is central to our sector and has undergone constant evolution since its beginnings in the 18th century.
+Over time, it has become increasingly modern with the advent of increasingly efficient and precise CNC machine tools.

-The decolleting has become an essential machining process in the creation of precision mechanical parts in numerous cutting-edge sectors.
+Turning has become an essential machining process for creating precision mechanical parts in many different cutting-edge sectors.

-At LGC Industries, we have perfected the art of mechanical bar turning for over 80 years, surpassing the expectations of our customers through our commitment to excellence and the use of new cutting-edge CNC machining machines.
+At LGC Industries, we have been perfecting the art of mechanical bar turning for over 80 years, consistently exceeding our clients' expectations through our commitment to excellence and the use of new cutting-edge CNC machinery.

-Mechanical turning is an innovative machining technique that makes it possible to produce high quality custom parts.
-With increasing demand in cutting-edge sectors, bar turning has become an imperative to meet constantly changing needs.
+Mechanical turning is an innovative machining technique used to produce high-quality custom parts.
+With ever-increasing demand in many cutting-edge sectors, bar turning has become essential in order to meet constantly changing needs.

-The decolleting, an industrial process used to create turned or “revolution” mechanical parts such as necked pins, nozzles, bolts, and much more.
-Thanks to this precise CNC turning technique, the material is carefully removed to transform a raw element into a specific element using a high-performance CNC tool.
+Turning - an industrial process used to make mechanical parts such as made-to-order pins, nozzles, bolts, and much more.
+Using this precise CNC turning technique, the material is carefully removed to transform a raw element into a specific part using a highly efficient CNC tool.

-Turning is achieved thanks to our industrial facilities specialized in the design and production of parts by removing material.
+Turning is carried out thanks to our industrial facilities specialised in the design and production of parts by removing material.

 • 24 multi-spindle lathes